Graduate Diploma in Data Science (Applied)

 1.4 years (PartTime)

-Data is everywhere, and understanding it is a key skill which could set you apart in our changing world.
-Learn how to code, handle data and manage visualisation plus develop a vast range of problem solving skills.
+Data is everywhere, and understanding it is a key skill that could set you apart in a rapidly evolving world.
+Studying a postgraduate data science program can teach you a range of applied data science skills, such as how to code, handle data, manage visualisations, and master a vast range of problem-solving abilities.

 What could your future look like?